BahirHakimy/rent-a-car/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for helping me in my journey to become a Fullstack developer 🌹

+The app is based on the design by [Murat Korkmaz](https://www.behance.net/muratk), You can check the original design [here](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).

 <p align="right"><a href="#readme-top">👆</a></p>